docsforadobe/Types-for-Adobe/README.md

-# TypeScript definitions for Adobe Products
+# Use TypeScript for Adobe Products
 ## Usage
 ```
 mkdir test